This blog was updated 21/3/23.

 In between attending hypnobirthing classes and searching for the ideal car seat for your new arrival, you may have been umming and erring on which kind of breast pump is best for you.
 Now, as fun as it is to surf the web and read through endless mommy forums, sometimes it can just become pretty damn overwhelming when trying to choose between breast pumps.
 That’s where we come in.

 Read on as we delve into the world of doubles, singles, and silicone breast pumps — and hopefully, help you find the best choice for your feeding journey.

 Pumping milk once had a certain stigma of making us feel more ‘cow’ than carefree.
 Now, you can blame that on decades of poor pumping evolution and development (if it’s not to do with erectile dysfunction, it gets ignored — amirite?) but the good news is we’ve moved on from archaic milk machines to technology that makes the whole process less, well, sucky.

-Even if you plan to exclusively breastfeed, having a breast pump in your ‘motherhood arsenal’ can be handy.
+Even if you plan to exclusively breastfeed — which is recommended by the WHO for the first 6 months of your baby's life (1) — having a breast pump in your ‘motherhood arsenal’ can be handy.
 Why?
-Well, for one thing, it can increase milk supply — especially in those early days.
+Well, for one thing, it can increase milk supply (2), especially in those early days.
 Breast milk is produced on a supply and demand basis, so pumping for just a couple of minutes after nursing, or adding the occasional pumping session after your baby has finished can ‘up’ your milk supply.